GetDutchie/test_rail_dart/CONTRIBUTING.md

 ## Road Map

-There are currently 20 categories of different endpoints that need to be implemented for us to be at 100% partity with the Test Rail API.
-With your help as a contributor we can get to 100% in no time.
+There are some outstanding models and endpoints that need to be implemented.
+Feel free to follow the docs and push up a pr for some of these outstanding models.

 [Categories](https://gurock.com/testrail/docs/api/reference/)
-- Attachments
-- Cases
 - Case Fields
 - Case Types
 - Configurations